MakerFaireOrlando/mfo-static-website/pages/homeschool.md

 **Homeschool educators receive free admission to Maker Faire Orlando 2023.
 This admission discount is limited to one homeschool educator per household.
 Other family members should take [advantage of advance purchase discounts by purchasing tickets online](/attend/).**

-**To receive free homeschool educator admission to Maker Faire Orlando, please bring a state-issued photo id and documentation of homeschool status (see below) to the designated ticket area at the entrance to the event.**
+**To receive free homeschool educator admission to Maker Faire Orlando, please bring a state-issued photo id and documentation of homeschool status (see below) to the ticket booth at the entrance to the event where you will be given a wristband for entry.**

 Documentation types allowed:
 * Umbrella school registration